hubblecommerce/hubble-docs/docs/PWA/middleware/middlewareInGeneral.md

 serverside and every further call will be executed clientside.

 There are some middleware which is more shop system specific than others.
 Those are placed in a separate directory within the middleware folder.
-Name of this folder is equal the considering api type.
+Name of this folder is equal api type.

 * hubble/core/middleware/mware.js -> common middleware
 * hubble/core/middleware/api/mware.js -> middleware only available for api type 'api' (hubble Api)